-The City of Lakewood is once again pleased to present our annual water quality report covering all testing performed in 2019.
+The City of Lakewood is once again pleased to present our annual water quality report covering all testing performed in 2022.
 Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
-We continually education while continuing to serve the needs of all our water users.
+We continually strive to adopt new methods for delivering the best-quality drinking water to you.
+As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
+In 2022 all water delivered by the City of Lakewood Department of Water Resources met or exceeded all federal and state standards.

-strive to adopt new methods

-for delivering the bestquality drinking water to

-you.
-As new challenges

-to drinking water

-emerge, we remain

-vigilant in meeting

-the goals of source

-water protection, water

-conservation, and community